View Document Text

 may include individual performance reports as well as an aggregate report for all the clients’ accounts.

-Annual ADV offer & Annual Privacy Policy or submitted in March after Form ADV has been updated.
+Annual ADV offer & Annual Privacy Policy are provided after Form ADV has been updated.

 Realized gain and loss report are sent electronically or written for the previous year and other reports